From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 What This Means for Your Team

 This case study comes from a team that was already functional.
 They weren't in crisis.
 They weren't failing.
-They were just growing — and their tools couldn't keep up with the complexity of that growth.
+They were growing, and their tools couldn't keep up with the complexity of that growth.

-This team's approach was different: visibility gave them clarity, recognition gave engineers motivation, and AI leverage gave everyone the tools to be effective faster.
-The result: 10x output growth with a culture that got stronger, not weaker.
+The approach here was different: visibility gave them clarity, recognition gave engineers motivation, and AI leverage gave everyone the tools to be effective faster.
+The result was 10x output growth with a culture that got stronger, not weaker.

 How to Run This Playbook Yourself